Scarborough Counselling & Psychotherapy Training Institute

 Humanistic Psychotherapy and Phenomenology

-Rene Descartes (Meditations on First Philosophy) as the inaugurator of modern philosophy - and implicit pioneer of what became Phenomenology
+Rene Descartes (Meditations on First Philosophy): as the inaugurator of modern philosophy - and implicit pioneer of what became Phenomenology.

-Modern Philosophy: Correlated with the Intentionality based Phenomenology of Edmund Husserl, and the Dialogical Philosophy of Martin Buber and Emmanuel Levinas
+Modern Philosophy: Correlated with the Intentionality based Phenomenology of Edmund Husserl and the Dialogical Philosophy of Martin Buber and Emmanuel Levinas.

-Phenomenology provides the fullest knowledge base of Humanistic Psychotherapy, including the Person-Centred tradition, and Integrative-Humanistic Psychotherapy
+Phenomenology provides the fullest knowledge base of Humanistic Psychotherapy, including the Person-Centred tradition, and Integrative-Humanistic Psychotherapy (IH-P).

 Session Four and Five

-Empiricism as Philosophy and Data Based Programmatic Approaches in Psychotherapy
+Empiricism and Data Based Philosophy of Psychotherapy

-David Hume as the supreme British Empiricist Philosopher and pioneer of empiricist Anthropological (secular human centred) Philosophy
+David Hume: as the supreme British Empiricist Philosopher and pioneer of empiricist Anthropological (secular human centred) Philosophy.

 Session Six and Seven

-Psychodynamic - Phase 1
+Psychodynamic Phase 1

-Kant, Schopenhauer, Nietzsche, J Wakefield Freud and Philosophy of Mind
+Kant, Schopenhauer, Nietzsche, J Wakefield Freud and Philosophy of Mind.

 Session Eight and Nine